 When it comes to higher education, Ivy League universities are known for their high academic and social prestige.
-Many students want to know how to get into an Ivy League school in hopes of joining a highly selective and well-known institution.
+Many students want to know how to get into an Ivy League school in hopes of joining a highly selective university and well-known institution.

-Aside from offering the best facilities, this group of elite colleges is directly connected to leaders of different social sectors.
+Aside from offering the best facilities, this group of elite universities is directly connected to leaders of different social sectors.
 Ivy League alumni mostly pursue careers as leaders in entertainment, business, politics, and other major industries.

 Studying in an Ivy League school is clearly a remarkable achievement.
 So, how do people who gained admission do it?